 Dr. Franklin Lamb, director of Americans for Middle East Peace, doesn't think foreign invasion into Libya is inevitable, but doesn't rule out a military operation: "The American position now is pretty clear: they want to remove Gaddafi.
 If they can do it with the specific operations force, with drones – so, be it.
 It may well be that a massive invasion force is launched", says Dr. Lamb

+Journalist and social worker Ken Olende says the US and UK certainly do not want to put the troops on the ground.
 “There are dangers for them in getting involved in what happened in Iraq and Afghanistan… But I think there’s a high danger they would try and get involved not by putting troops on the ground, but by putting on other kinds of military pressure,” Olende said.

+Meanwhile, political expert Mahdi Darius Nazemroaya says that US wants to appropriate Libyan oil, and that operations have already begun.
 “Foreign intervention can only exasperate the problem in Libya.
 It cannot help it in any way,” he declared.
 “As a matter of fact, the foreign intervention has already begun.
 The French, the US and the British have already sent so-called humanitarian aid to Benghazi, but they have also sent military advisers and Special Forces.
 This means that the operation has already begun.”

-“This is not even echoes of Iraq, it is even more outrageous,” he stated.
+Mike Ferner, national president of Veterans for Peace, argues that the Senate’s non-binding resolution calling for the United Nations Security Council to impose a no-fly zone over Libya could be seen as an act of war.“This is not even echoes of Iraq, it is even more outrageous,” he stated.
 “The whole thing sounds way too familiar.
 There should be no US military intervention, no British military intervention, there should be no NATO military intervention.
 If the United Nations determines that some sort of mission there is necessary, then that is up to the Security Council, but the US should not even be even making noises, because that is only going to make things worse.”